brpandey/leetcode-notes/sys-design/hacking/32_autocomplete.md

 ### 4. Propose a high-level system design

-The estimates we made in the previous step indicated the entire trie could not be held by 1 single server, the trie must be distributed.
+The estimates we made in the previous step indicated the entire trie could not be held by a single server, so the trie must be distributed.

 Smaller parts of the trie, called "sub-trie" or "partitioned trie," are held at different nodes.
 One approach to dividing the distributed trie between the nodes is to use a solution similar to database sharding: splitting the trie by prefix alphabetically.

-We create a distributed key-value store to associate trie prefixes with serve ids.
-In the key-value store, an example of the mapping of a prefix to a server id is shown in the following tableError!
-Reference source not found.:
+Create a distributed key-value store to associate trie prefixes with server ids.
+In the key-value store, an example of the mapping of a prefix to a server id is shown in the following table:

 |Prefix Range | Server Id |
 |----         | ----      |